 Near Belville in Brunswick County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Orton (a few steps from this marker); Alfred Moore (within shouting distance of this marker); Arthur Dobbs (within shouting distance of this marker); Stamp Act (within shouting distance of this marker); Fort Anderson (within shouting distance of this marker); Robert Howe (about 300 feet away, measured in a direct line); USS North Carolina (approx. 2 miles away); U.S.S.
-North Carolina Battleship Memorial (approx. 2.1 miles away).
-Click for a list of all markers in Belville.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Orton (within shouting distance of this marker); Alfred Moore (about 400 feet away, measured in a direct line); Stamp Act (about 400 feet away); Robert Howe (about 500 feet away); USS North Carolina U.S.S.
+North Carolina Battleship Memorial (approx. 2 miles away); Custom House (approx. 2.3 miles away); Beery's Shipyard (approx. 2.3 miles away).
+Touch for a list and map of all markers in Belville.